davehardy632/flash_cards/README.md

 The testing suite can be run in its entirety by running ```rspec```

 For individual test files you can run ```rspec spec/<FILE_PATH>```

-### Additional Notes on Testing

-When running the ```rake_tasks_spec.rb``` the ```export_and_delete:small_street_cafes``` task generates a csv test file and then deletes it.
-If you have already generated the small_street_cafes csv in development, that file will be deleted when running the tests.
-This can easily be changed by removing the last line of code that deletes the csv after running.

-### Improvements I Would Consider with More Time

-I started out testing each rake task in its own file, however I began to have issues with lingering test data across files.
-For this reason I decided to test all rake tasks successively in one block, and that seemed to fix the issue.
-With more time I would look into breaking the rake task tests into seperate blocks so that I could run them individually.

-I noticed the lingering test data again after consolidating all rake task tests to one block.
-However the issue seemed to disappear, and the tests are now passing without a problem, hopefully there aren't any issues when you run the test suite on your end.